junosuarez/ez12mqtt/TDD.md

 ### `info` Topic

-This topic combines data from `getDeviceInfo` and `getMaxPower`.
+This topic combines data from `getDeviceInfo`.
 It is published at startup and when the device's online status changes.

 | Original Name | New Name | Description |
 | :--- | :--- | :--- |